edgio-docs/edgio-docs/src/pages/guides/split_testing.md

 title: A/B Testing
 ---

 {{ PRODUCT_NAME }} makes it easy to conduct A/B testing without performance penalties by executing splits at the edge through an easy-to-use yet powerful interface.
-A/B Testing, also known as split testing, is a marketing experiment wherein you split your audience to test a number of variations of canary deploys, blue-green tests, iterative migration off of a legacy website, personalization, and more.
+A/B Testing, also known as split testing, is a marketing experiment wherein you split your audience to test a number of variations.
+This may include canary deploys, blue-green tests, iterative migration off of a legacy website, personalization, and more.
 A/B and split testing are fundamentally the same, but the context in which they are used may differ by name.
-Multivariate testing is a subset of A/B testing.

 ## How A/B Testing Works {/*how-split-testing-works*/}